Ironhack-Miami-PTWD-October-2019/module-1/week-1/small-exercises.md

 console.log('=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-');
 ```

-## 2. given the number as string, remove comma and add dot
+## 2. Given the number as string, remove comma and add dot

 ```jsx
 let num = '2,45';